-Due to theft and vandalism, and some stones having been removed in 2010 during a preservation project, there’s really not all that much left to see of the carvings.
-The area is still worth a visit though; as there are excellent views from the top of Sapodilla Hill of Sapodilla Bay Beach, Chalk Sound and South Dock; the main freight seaport in the country.
+Due to theft and vandalism, and some stones having been removed in 2010 during a preservation project, there’s little left to see.
+The area is still worth a visit though as there are excellent views from the top of Sapodilla Hill.

 The Sapodilla Bay Hill Rock Carvings are a protected historical site.
 It is illegal to steal, damage, or add graffiti to any rock in the area.
-Making rock balancing stacks is considered to be disturbing the natural features and is prohibited.
-Violaters will face fines and criminal prosecution.
+The creation of rock balancing stacks is considered to be disturbing the natural features and is prohibited.
+Violators will face fines and criminal prosecution.

 Please do not step or walk on the inscriptions.

 The Surrounding Sights

 The elevations at Sapodilla Hill offer spectacular and fascinating scenery in all directions.
 You’ll get a birds-eye view of the brilliantly-turquoise Chalk Sound Lagoon, the calm Sapodilla Bay Beach, beautiful villas and mansions, and South Dock, the primary cargo port in the Turks and Caicos.

 The summit of Sapodilla Hill only reaches a little over 50 feet (15 m), yet the path is poor, with loose and slippery rocks, so observe caution when climbing.

 South Dock and the History of Providenciales

 Unlike the eastern islands in the Turks and Caicos that got their start with the sea salt industry in the late 1600s, the relatively fertile Caicos Islands largely began to experience settlement with the arrival of the Loyalists at the end of the American War of Independence a century later.